 Ms. Trina Le Noury a resident of Guernsey, is a non-executive director of the Company with effect from 21 June 2023.
 Formerly, Ms. Le Noury was the co-head and director of Apax Partners (Guernsey) Limited and director of the Apax General Partner companies, with responsibility for the management of global private equity funds advised by Apax Partners, with c. \$60 billion AUM.
 More recently, Ms. Le Noury was a director of Hedosophia Services (Guernsey) Limited, the business responsible for the oversight of the venture capital funds advised by Hedosophia, with c. \$3 billion AUM.
+She is currently a Non-Executive Director of Tufton Oceanic Assets Limited and Fair Oaks Income Limited.
 Ms. Le Noury has a first-class honours degree in Mathematics from Aberdeen University, holds a Diploma in Company Direction from the Institute of Directors and is a fellow of the Association of Chartered Certified Accountants.